 Meningiomas often are treated with surgery or Gamma Knife radiosurgery, whereas many pituitary tumors don’t require treatment.
 For pituitary tumors that cause symptoms and require treatment, surgery may be an option.
 Medications are generally the recommended treatment for prolactinoma tumors, which are pituitary tumors that result in an excess of the prolactin hormone.

 Metastatic brain tumors can be treated with conventional (whole brain) radiation, although metastatic tumors are often better treated with surgery or radiosurgery.
 According to research, Gamma Knife radiosurgery has been found to be as effective as surgical approaches in smaller metastases.
 Radiosurgery has also been shown to provide effective and predictable control of single and multiple brain metastases even in traditionally radioresistant metastases like renal cancer or melanoma.
 Radiosurgery or surgery are often preferred over whole brain radiation for patients with single brain metastasis, as it results in better quality of life, local control of the tumor, and increased cognitive function.
-For patient education and support group information, visit the American Brain Tumor Association website or for more information on Gamma Knife treatment, visit the Rocky Mountain Gamma Knife Center.

 Many skull base tumors require surgery, particularly if the tumor is causing pressure.